-Port of Split: Cargo Transport the The gateway to the Islands
+The Port of Split: the gateway to the Islands

-The northern part of the port is dedicated to the transport of The port of Split is situated in the cargo, equipped with cargo central part of the eastern coast in the terminals being able to Adriatic basin.
-The favorable accommodate all types of vessels, geostrategic location enabled depending on the typology of primarily the development of freight, typically including dry bulk passenger transport towards the products such as iron ore, coal, domestic markets mainly situated on cement and grain as well as liquid central Dalmatian islands and other products.
-Imported cargo is coastal destinations but also the primarily intended for local segment of cruise tourism to various markets of various industries in international destinations in the port hinterland, but also by Adriatic and Mediterranean. supplying the steel industry in Bosnia and Herzegovina.
-General Passenger Transport cargo terminals are used to provide trade services to The port of Split is the largest passenger worldwide destinations port in Croatia, therefore, its depending on the demand for development is mainly directed to commodities, while the container passenger and cruise transport, having terminal is connected with favorable implications on the potential Mediterranean hub ports future growth of the port, creating predominantly in the Adriatic. multiplicative effect on the whole region especially important for the sustainable development of the islands, as an important segment for Croatia.
+The port of Split is situated in the central part of the eastern coast in the Adriatic basin.
+The favorable geostrategic location enabled primarily the development of passenger transport towards domestic markets mainly situated on central Dalmatian islands and other coastal destinations but also the segment of cruise tourism to various international destinations in the Adriatic and Mediterranean.

+Passenger Transport

+The port of Split is the largest passenger port in Croatia, therefore, development is mainly directed to passenger and cruise transport, having favorable implications on the potential future growth of the port, creating multiplicative effect on the whole region especially important for the sustainable development of islands, as an important segment for Croatia.
 The passenger terminal is located in the City port basin and connected with islands and other coastal destinations by ferry, passenger and high speed boats while (catamaran) vessels, also regular international performing passenger trade with Ancona in Italy.
 The transport of passengers and vehicles is operated by public and private enterprises in national and international transport.
 The passenger and vehicle traffic flows operated by the state owned company Jadrolinija.